persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-11-30-next-js-web-app-with-basic-auth.md

 Version used for this Web App

-- Node 22.11.0 ( Note: Running Node 20 at Netlify until they have 22 ready)
+- Node 22.11.0 ( Note: Running Node 20 at Netlify for now )
 - Next 15.0.3
 - React 18.3.1
 <br /><br />